granchetti/cypress-oscommerce/README.md

 ### Report

-To see the report, you need to open the html file in /reports folder:
+To view the report, you need to open the HTML file in the /reports folder:

 ```
 open cypress/reports/index.html